fu4303/portfolio-skullface-new/_projects/05_logos-and-visual-identity.markdown

 disciplines:  ""
 direction:    ""

-description:  "<p>A smattering of logotypes, logomarks, and extended applications for various ventures.</p>"
+description:  "A smattering of logotypes, logomarks, and extended applications for various ventures."

 ---